MindfolkTech/soulful-sync-care/docs/MVP_EXECUTION_ROADMAP.md

 **Prompt:**
 ```
-I need you to implement Sprint 4.1 (Daily.co Video Integration) for Mindfolk therapy platform.
-I am a non-technical solo developer.
+You are helping me (a non-technical solo developer with ADHD) implement Sprint 4.1 (Daily.co Video Integration) for Mindfolk therapy platform.

-CONTEXT:
+IMPORTANT CONTEXT FOR YOU (THE AI):
+- I am ONE person working alone
+- I am completely non-technical
+- I have ADHD - give me baby steps, one thing at a time
+- The Supabase MCP DOES allow you to query/read data
+- The Supabase MCP DOES allow you to list tables and see structure
+- The Supabase MCP DOES allow you to run SELECT queries to look at data
+- The Supabase MCP DOES NOT allow you (The AI) to write/change data
+- You can only make files, I will copy them to Supabase
+- Tell me EXACTLY what to copy, where to paste it, what button to click

+CONTEXT FILES:
 - Read PRD: c:\Users\carol\Desktop\Mindfolk Cursor\soulful-sync-care\docs\MINDFOLK_PRD.md
 - Session room UI exists at: c:\Users\carol\Desktop\Mindfolk Cursor\soulful-sync-care\src\pages\session\SessionRoom.tsx
-- Query appointments table with Supabase MCP to understand structure
+- Look at appointments table with MCP (REMEMBER: READ-ONLY)
 - Video calls are 50-minute therapy sessions
 - Chemistry calls are 15-minute sessions